Wondering who discovered lithium? Discover lithium’s origins here. The story is more interesting than you ever imagined!

 Thus lithium was not widely adopted as a treatment for manic depression in the wake of Dr Cade’s breakthrough research in the late 1940s.

 The American doctor, Ronald R. Fieve, discovered lithium in the US in the sense that he encouraged by the Director of the New York State Psychiatric Institute, began systematic clincal trials of lithium in the late 1950s-1960s.

 By the late 1960s, interest in lithium for bipolar amongst US medical researchers was very strong.

-The FDA formed a lithium task force, which included Dr Fieve, in 1969.
-By 1970 the FDA had once again approved lithium as a prescription medication.
+In 1969, the FDA formed a lithium task force, which included Dr. Fieve.
+By 1970, the FDA had once again approved lithium as a prescription medication.

-The widespread success of lithium in treating both poles of manic depression, and the continued refinement of dosages and reductions in side effects, has cemented lithium as the front line treatment for bipolar disorder.
+The widespread success of lithium in treating both poles of manic depression, and the continued refinement of dosages and reductions in side effects, has cemented lithium as the front line treatment for bipolar disorder mood stabilization.

 So who discovered lithium?
 As you can now see, this question has several answers!

-The person who discovered lithium, in a technical sense, may be Johan Arfvedson, but it was Dr John Cade who discovered the great secret and value of lithium, and Dr Fieve who pioneered lithium's use in the US.
+The person who discovered lithium, in a technical sense, may be Johan Arfvedson, but it was Dr. John Cade who discovered the great clinical secret and value of lithium, and Dr. Fieve who pioneered lithium’s use in the US.

 Finally, we can look back to ancient Greek physicians who did not isolate the element lithium, but who did discover a connection between helping manic patients through the use of mineral waters containing lithium.3